Litecoin vs Bitcoin: Key Differences and Which to Choose

 Mining Algorithm

-Transaction Speed & Block Time
+Transaction Speed and Block Time

 Security